kelcyw/darkestdungeon_teambuilder/README.md

 tell me where and what I should be fighting with this team would be really helpful, not just for me but maybe for people who are newer to the game as well!

+## User Stories

+- add and remove characters to my team
+- select and deselect skills from characters
+- add trinkets to characters
+- name and save my team setup
+- store a list of my team setups
+  - get a setup from this list to view and/or edit it
+- see which stats the team is strong and weak in
+- see which areas and bosses the team is strong and weak against
+- see what positions the team will be able to hit